Vendiel/daresay-a11y/posts/orientation.md

 roles:
   - Design
   - Tech
+prio: 6
 ---

 ## Description

 All users don’t have the possibility to turn their device.
 Some users have to choose a mode (either portrait or landscape) and always have it in that mode, for example a wheelchair user that mount their mobile devices in a specific orientation.

-This reqsuirement also implies that all content and functionality shall be available in all orientations.
+This requirement also implies that all content and functionality shall be available in all orientations.

 ### What to do